apache/arrow/docs/source/python/dataset.rst

 The above partitioning scheme is using "/key=value/" directory names, as found in Apache Hive.

 Let's create a small partitioned dataset.
-The:func:`~pyarrow.parquet.write_to_dataset` function can write such hive-like partitioned datasets.
+The :func:`~pyarrow.parquet.write_to_dataset` function can write such hive-like partitioned datasets.

 .. ipython:: python